CyR1en/Interpolator/README.md

 ```

 ### Caveats
-Accessing fields inside methods are not supported by ReflectionAPI since variables inside methods are explicit only to that method.
+Accessing fields inside methods are not supported by ReflectionAPI since variables inside methods are explicit only to that method when it executes.